Comparison of symbolic regression algorithms in Star/galaxy/quasar separation: ACKNOWLEDGEMENTS

 \section{ACKNOWLEDGEMENTS}

 We would like to thank the Sloan Digital Sky Survey (SDSS) and the Kaggle platform for sharing their data.
-R.D. acknowledges a postgraduate fellowship from the Ministry of Education (MoE), Government of India.
+R.D. acknowledges a postgraduate fellowship from the Ministry of Education (MoE), Government of India. \rthis{We are grateful to the anonymous referee for several constructive comments on our manuscript.}